Caring for Someone With Mesothelioma

 If you live in a different city, state, or country from your loved one when they are diagnosed, it can add an additional layer of emotion.

 In some situations, you may be able to relocate to act as the primary caregiver for your loved one — but sometimes that just isn’t possible.
-Luckily, there are still ways to provide long-distance care.
+Thankfully, there are still ways to provide long-distance care.

 Long-distance loved ones can support mesothelioma patients by: